Blood Orange Bundt Cake

 - Preheat the oven to 350 degrees and liberally grease and flour a large 15 cup bundt cake pan.

-- Stir together the eggs, blood orange juice, zest, and liquor in a bowl or measuring cup and set aside.
+- Stir together the eggs, vanilla, blood orange juice, zest, and liquor in a bowl or measuring cup and set aside.

 - In the bowl of a stand mixer, or a large mixing bowl, combine the flour, sugar, baking powder, baking soda, and salt and stir on low until combined, about 30 seconds.
 Keeping the mixer on low, add the butter one tablespoon at a time and continue to beat until the mixture is uniform and in peas-sized crumbles.